ldsouza/ldsouza.github.io/_posts/2017-09-28-using-microsoft-flow-with-office-365-groups.md

 mathjax: false
 featured: false
 comments: false
-title: Using Microsoft Flow with Office 365 Groups
-tags: 'Office 365,SharePoint,One Drive'
 category: Office 365
+tags:
+  - Office 365
+  - SharePoint
+  - Microsoft Flow
+  - Office 365 Groups
 ---

 Office 365 Groups is a collaboration service that allows groups or teams in your organization to create documents, work on project plans, send emails and schedule appointments all in one place.